What is a Leveraged Buyout (LBO)?

 Step-1 – Purchase Price and the Amount of Debt and Equity

-The first step in a leveraged buyout is to determine a purchase price for the target company.
+The first step in a leveraged buyout is determining a purchase price for the target company.
 This is a valuation of the company based on various factors within and outside the target company.
-Once the purchase price is fixed the buyer must decide what percentage of equity & what percentage of the debt will he use to carry out the acquisition.
+Once the purchase price is fixed, the buyer must decide what percentage of equity & what percentage of the debt he will use to carry out the acquisition.

 Step-2 – Listing Sources of Finance & Types of Debts Available

-We already know that two types of finances are used to fund a leveraged buyout – equity & debt.
-We also know the source of equity, but there are various types of debt available to the buyer.
+We already know the two types of finances that fund a leveraged buyout are equity & debt.
+We also know the source of equity, but various types of debt are available to the buyer.
 These sources include bank debt, bonds, commercial papers, etc. The acquiring company must decide on what type of debt it wants to exercise depending on interest rates, repayment terms, etc.